-This selection of the top 8 backpacking eBooks will make you want to travel the world, whether you’re just planning your next backpacking trip or an ambitious round-the-world adventure.
+This selection of the top 8 backpacking books will make you want to travel the world, whether you’re just planning your next backpacking trip or an ambitious round-the-world adventure.
 These are the finest novels to read when traveling if you want to be inspired to go on amazing adventures and explore more.
 This collection is the best reading list of books for backpackers, with everything from romance to wanderlust novels.

 A book about pushing one’s boundaries, cutting ties with society, and looking to nature and solitude for enlightenment.
+These are all the ingredients necessary to make a great book to read while backpacking.

 An unsuccessful novelist approaching his 50th birthday is Arthur Less.
 A nine-year ex-boyfriend who is engaged to another person sends him a wedding invitation in the mail.
 Both saying yes and saying no are out of the question for Arthur because doing so would be embarrassing and defeatist.
 So he starts to accept the invites to shoddy literary events that arrive on his desk from all over the world.